Fire up the grill you are going to want to throw a couple of these Balsamic Herbed Flat Iron Steaks on it now!I

 You don’t have to buy an expensive cut of meat to get a delicious steak.
-For today’s recipe I used a flat iron steak which gets it’s name because the shape is like that of an old fashioned iron.
-You can grill flat iron steak as it is but I think it does well with a little marinating, it makes for a more tender and flavorful cut of meat.
+For today’s recipe I used a flat iron steak.
+This cut gets it’s name because the shape is like that of an old fashioned iron.
+Flat iron steak is best if you marinate it before you grill.
+It makes for a more tender and flavorful cut of meat.
 I also think this cut of meat does its best at a medium temperature.
 If you like a well done piece of meat it might not be as flavorful.

 I marinated the steak is a combination of balsamic vinegar, beef broth, olive oil and seasoning.
 It gives the meat great flavor without being too overpowering.